FauzanFarooqui/fauzanfarooqui.github.io/_pages/about.md

 ---

 Hi! \
+I am Fauzan Farooqui, a Research Engineer working on 5G systems at India's Telecom R&D organization, C-DoT. \
-I am Fauzan Farooqui, a senior undergraduate student studying Computer Science and Engineering at Visvesvaraya National Institute of Technology (VNIT), Nagpur, India. \
+I studied Computer Science and Engineering (CSE) at Visvesvaraya National Institute of Technology (VNIT), Nagpur, India. \
-I am a member of [IvLabs](https://www.ivlabs.in/), VNIT's AI & Robotics Lab, which is managed by undergraduate research-oriented students.
-At the lab, I am part of the Natural Language Processing and Deep Learning team, where we pursue research projects in the field. \
+During my time at my university, I was a member of [IvLabs](https://www.ivlabs.in/), VNIT's AI & Robotics Lab, which is managed by undergraduate research-oriented students.
+At the lab, I pursued research in the Natural Language Processing and Deep Learning field. \
-I am currently working on Open Information Extraction and Open Knowledge Graphs.
-I had been exploring machine translation (especially for low-resource languages) earlier.
+I have worked on Open Information Extraction and Open Knowledge Graphs (you can check out my Publications Work).

-In my free time (if I get any, that is), I like literature, economics, catching up with the news, and learning languages.
+In my free time (if I get any, that is), I explore literature, economics, catching up with the news, and learning languages.
 Learning about history and culture interests me too.

 Please feel free to reach out to me for anything, be it open-ended discussions, feedback or colloborations!

-PS: Please let me know if my profile could be well-suited for relevant Deep Learning opportunities you know about, or are hiring for!
-I am graduating in May 2023, and am **actively looking for research-oriented roles in Natural Language Processing/Deep Learning**, including research assistantships.
-(My interest is also picqued by optimization of neural models (for example, on the compiler level) for efficient deployment.) \
+PS: You can let me know if my profile is well-suited for relevant Deep Learning opportunities you know about, or are hiring for.
+(My interest is also picqued by systems (compilers, computer architecture) that support efficient AI deployment.) \
 [Resume](https://drive.google.com/file/d/1lf_559g3T1dkEfL7x_yUlvXaxZk4blx8/view?usp=sharing)
 <!-- [Resume](https://fauzanfarooqui.github.io/files/resume.pdf) -->